wallarm/product-documentation/docs/latest/admin-en/scanner-address-en.md

     If you are using the US Cloud <https://us1.my.wallarm.com>, proceed to the [list of scanner addresses for US Cloud](scanner-address-us-en.md).

-The list of IP addresses for EU Cloud from which the Wallarm Scanner scans company resources for [vulnerabilities](../glossary-en.md#vulnerability).
+The list of IP addresses for EU Cloud from which Wallarm scans company resources for [vulnerabilities](../glossary-en.md#vulnerability) and rechecks attacks and vulnerabilities:

 --8<-- "../include/scanner-ip-request.md"

-IP addresses used by Wallarm to recheck attacks and vulnerabilities:

---8<-- "../include/scanner-ip-validate.md"

 !!! info "Get the list of IP addresses"
     [Download the plain text file containing list of scanners' IP addresses.][file-ips-list]